dugudugu/chris-harms-web/README.md

 ## Testing

 - Used [HTML Validator](https://validator.w3.org/) to check the markup on each page.
-"Document checking completed.
-No errors or warnings to show."
+"Document shows one error."
+   -  It is showing a Error stray start tag. <footer class="page-footer font-small unique-color-dark">; I don't know why I'm getting this error.
 - Used [CSS3 Validator](https://jigsaw.w3.org/css-validator/) to check CSS3 for any errors.
 "Congratulations!
 No Error Found.
 This document validates as CSS level 3 + SVG !"
 - I ran my page on [web.dev](https://web.dev/) and this is the [report](https://lighthouse-dot-webdotdevsite.appspot.com/lh/html?url=https://dugudugu.github.io/chris-harms-web/).